facebook/react/packages/create-component-with-subscriptions/README.md

 # Examples

+This API can be used to subscribe to a variety of "subscribable" sources, from Flux stores to RxJS observables.
+Below are a few examples of how to subscribe to common types.

 ## Subscribing to event dispatchers

 Below is an example showing how `create-component-with-subscriptions` can be used to subscribe to event dispatchers such as DOM elements or Flux stores.